What’s a labyrinth and why would you walk one?

 The Tohono O’odham (Papagos) Nation of SW Arizona refer to the “Man in the Maze” as the T’itoi, though it is not really a “maze,” but a “labyrinth.”
 The design depicts the legend of each human being traveling through life as through a “maze,” taking many turns while growing stronger and wiser, but always approaching death, in the center.
 Iʼitoi or Iʼithi is, in the cosmology of the O’odham peoples, the good-spirited creator god who resides in a cave below the peak of Baboquivari Mountain, a sacred place within the territory of the Tohono O’odham Nation.
 We have so far not learned of any archeological evidence that this design actually existed in rock art.
 This symbol is currently a very popular design used in southwestern arts and crafts, still woven in baskets and made into jewelry.

 This 7 circuit labyrinth symbol has been dubbed the “Classical Labyrinth” since it’s design has been duplicated so frequently in cultures around the world, sometimes in a more rounded shape and sometime as a square.
 The naming of this shape as a “Hopi” labyrinth is a bit misleading because the Hopi tribe in northern Arizona is just one of many tribes and cultures around the world who use it.
 The Hopi’s consider this symbol a sacred Mother Earth symbol.
 Perhaps its popularity has to do with the number seven, as many cultures place special meaning to this number; chakras, musical notes, colors of rainbow, etc. This shape is also called the “Minoan Maze” of Pima design

 Visit our Resources page for a suggested reading list, additional online references, and discover how labyrinths are being used in schools.

-Look up labyrinths on the World Wide Labyrinth Locator on Veriditas’ web site.
+Hunt for labyrinths in your area be searching the World Wide Labyrinth Locator on Veriditas’ web site.